The scheme will deliver

-- More than 2,500 high quality homes, with at least 750 affordable homes for local people
+- More than 2,500 high quality homes, including minimum of 875 affordable homes

-- 191 high-quality council homes which will be managed by Homes for Haringey, meeting the aspirations of the Resident Charter agreed with local residents
+- 500 of these will be new council homes managed by Homes for Haringey, meeting the aspirations of the Resident Charter agreed with local residents

-- A cutting edge new library and learning centres
+- A cutting edge new library and learning centre

 - A refurbished community hub with new facilities at the Grange